OscarGarciaF/ChessCoach/data_layer/scraping/README.md

 # Interesting Chess Data Scraper

 A modular Python application that analyzes Chess.com titled players to identify statistically interesting consecutive win streaks.
-This tool fetches player data, calculates win probabilities using Glicko/Elo rating systems, and outputs JSON data for frontend consumption.
+This tool fetches player data using the official `chess.com` Python module, calculates win probabilities using Glicko/Elo rating systems, and outputs JSON data for frontend consumption.

+> **📋 Migration Notice**: This application has been updated to use the official `chess.com` Python module instead of custom HTTP requests.
+See `MIGRATION.md` for details about the changes and benefits.

 ## Features

+- **Official Chess.com API Integration**: Uses the official `chess.com` Python module for reliable API interactions
 - **Modular Architecture**: Clean separation of concerns across multiple modules
 - **Rating-Based Probability**: Uses Glicko rating system with RD (rating deviation) when available, falls back to Elo
 - **Statistical Analysis**: Identifies streaks with very low probability of occurrence (≤5%, ≤1%, ≤0.1%, ≤0.01%)
-- **Rate-Limited API Client**: Respects Chess.com API guidelines with serial requests and proper backoff
+- **Automatic Rate Limiting**: Built-in rate limiting and retry logic handled by the official module
 - **Docker Support**: Ready for deployment on AWS Batch or other container platforms
 - **Comprehensive Logging**: Detailed progress tracking and error handling